akermu/emacs-libvterm/README.md

 ## `vterm-enable-manipulate-selection-data-by-osc52`

-Vterm support copy text to emacs kill ring and system clipboard by using OSC 52.
+Vterm support copy text to Emacs kill ring and system clipboard by using OSC 52.
 See https://invisible-island.net/xterm/ctlseqs/ctlseqs.html for more info about OSC 52.
 For example: send 'blabla' to kill ring: printf "\033]52;c;$(printf "%s" "blabla" | base64)\a"

-tmux can share its copy buffer to terminals bysupporting osc52(like iterm2 xterm), you can enable this feature for tmux by : set -g set-clipboard on         #osc 52 copy paste share with iterm set -ga terminal-overrides ',xterm*:XT:Ms=\E]52;%p1%s;%p2%s\007'
+tmux can share its copy buffer to terminals by supporting osc52(like iterm2 xterm), you can enable this feature for tmux by : set -g set-clipboard on         #osc 52 copy paste share with iterm set -ga terminal-overrides ',xterm*:XT:Ms=\E]52;%p1%s;%p2%s\007'